suatbayir1/twinaide/README.md

 The source code of the interface developed using reactjs and various javascript libraries can be accessed at [twinaide-ui](https://github.com/suatbayir1/twinaide-ui)

 API developed using python and flask technologies and communicating with third party services can be accessed at [twinaide-python](https://github.com/suatbayir1/twinaide-python)

+# Getting Started with Twinaide

+### Instal Dependencies

+To download the libraries used in the twinaide project, the `npm install` command should be run.

+### Start API

+To start the API, `npm run start` command must be run in the root directory.
+After running the command the following output should be obtained.